 When Kat got older she started to be more active as an environmentalist.
 She got involved in bigger projects to safe animals and our environment.
 In 2006 she was one of the founders of the German shark saving organization “SharkChance”.

-After Kat turned into a mermaid she started using her mermaid personality to create awareness for our oceans.
+After Kat turned into a mermaid, she started using her mermaid personality to create awareness for our oceans.
 To fights against marine parks with captive dolphins, wich cause the bloody slaughter of around 20,000 dolphins yearly during their selection process, Kat swam with wild dolphins in the Red Sea.
 The video shows the beautiful interaction between the mermaid and wild dolphins in their natural habitats.
-Visiting dolphins in captivity rips families apart, causes pain, illness and even suicide of these beautiful water mammals.
-Visiting dolphins in captivity also supports the slaughter of about 20,000 dolphins every year.
+Visiting dolphins in captivity rips families apart, causes pain, illnesses and even suicide of these beautiful water mammals.
 If you want to see dolphins, visit them in their natural habitats.
 For more information please watch the documentary “The Cove”.

 Kat swam in the shark tank of “Underwater World Pattaya” in Thailand to support the campaign “Swim for Sharks”.
-She also performed at “Aquaria” in Kuala Lumpur to support the anti shark finning campaign “Save our Fins”.
+She also performed at “Aquaria KLCC” in Kuala Lumpur to support the anti shark finning campaign “Save our Fins”.
 In April 2014 Kat organized a Project AWARE Finathon, where she and the finalists of the “Miss Scuba UK” Pageant swam in mermaid tails and raised money to protect sharks.
 To stop people from eating shark fin soup, which causes the brutal slaughter of about 100 Million sharks yearly, Mermaid Kat supported the Ocean Geographic’s campaign “Facing Grace”.
 For this project Kat swam with wild hammerhead sharks and tiger sharks.
 She wanted to demonstrate that sharks are wonderful creatures and no man-eating monsters, as Hollywood promotes them.
 Mermaid Kat was the first person in the world who swam with hammerhead and tiger sharks whilst wearing a mermaid tail and without any seeing devices such as a mask or contact lenses.